Introduction

 Interactive Mode

-FsPulse includes an interactive mode that provides a menu-driven interface for common tasks.
+The interact command provides a menu-driven interface for common tasks.

 fspulse interact

-The interactive menu offers the following options:
+The interactive menu offers:

 - Scan — Re-scan a previously scanned root